Lulker/wam/Readme.md

 * make and g++ or clang++ with c++1y support are required
 * Run vcmake.cmd  to compile with Visual Express 2013 (Visual Studio 12.0)
-* Vector math is requires a computer with at least SSE2 (SSE4.1 if possible)
+* Vector math requires a computer with at least SSE2 (SSE4.1 if possible)

 ```
   git clone https://github.com/Lulker/wam.git